 A rental vehicle is essential in this part of Iceland.
 You just wonโt get the same experience without one.
 There are numerous tour companies that will pick you up from a hotel in Akureyri and drive you around to the main sites and at night for the northern lights.
 But youโll miss out on the freedom to choose your own route without a car.
 While Icelandic roads can be treacherous in winter, 4WD rentals are common and tires are equipped to drive on snowy and icy roads.

-You can browse and book rental cars from the Reykjavik Airport using the search bar below.
+You can browse and book rental cars from the Reykjavik Airport or anywhere else in Iceland using the link below.

 Driving in Iceland is thrilling, but it can also be dangerous if youโre not prepared and not following the weather.
 You donโt want to be out driving in a storm.
 You also will want to check the road conditions frequently, as many of the smaller roads donโt get paved as quickly as the Ring Road (the main highway that circles the island) and are often closed.
 Be sure to check the official Iceland road condition website each day.